Hrovatin/scib-pipeline/README.md

 . envs/set_vars.sh $conda_prefix
 ```

-Activate the environment and install the packages all the R dependencies in R directly or use the script `install_R_methods.R`.
+Activate the environment and install the packages all the R dependencies in R directly or use the script `install_R_methods.R`. - UNUSED in out czi atlas envs - instead manually install in R below:

 ```commandline
 conda activate <r-environment>